 The Australia rare earth elements market size reached USD 348.32 Million in 2024.
-Looking forward, IMARC Group expects the market to reach USD 1,101.30 Million by 2033, exhibiting a growth rate (CAGR) of 12.20% during 2025-2033.
+Looking forward, the market is projected to reach USD 1,101.30 Million by 2033, exhibiting a growth rate (CAGR) of 12.20% during 2025-2033.
 The market is being driven by the existence of abundant mineral reserves across the country, robust mining infrastructure, escalating global demand for clean energy technologies, geopolitical efforts to diversify supply chains away from China, and strong government support through strategic partnerships, export incentives, and investment in critical mineral projects to enhance national and international supply security.

 Report Attribute